Heavens to Betsey!

 "Heavens to Betsey!" is the ninth episode of the seventeenth season of the American television series RuPaul's Drag Race.
 It originally aired on February 28, 2025.
-Suzie Toot wins the mini-challenge, which has contestants playfully insult each other.
-The episode's main challenge has contestants create original outfits inspired by fashion designer and guest judge Betsey Johnson.
+The episode's main challenge tasks contestants with creating original outfits inspired by American fashion designer and guest judge Betsey Johnson.
+Jewels Sparkles wins the main challenge.
+Kori King is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Lydia B Kollins to "Kiss Me Deadly" by Lita Ford.

 Episode

 Betsey Johnson (pictured in 2007) is a guest judge.

-The contestants return to the Werk Room following the elimination of Acacia Forgot on the previous episode.
-On a new day, RuPaul greets the contestants and reveals the mini-challenge, which tasks contestants with "reading" (or playfully insulting) each other.
-Suzie Toot is deemed the winner of the mini-challenge.
+The contestants return to the Werk Room after the elimination of Acacia Forgot on the previous episode.
+On a new day, RuPaul greets the group and reveals the mini-challenge, which tasks contestants with "reading" (or playfully insulting) each other.
+Suzie Toot is declared the winner of the mini-challenge.

 RuPaul then introduces the main challenge, which tasks contestants with creating original outfits inspired by fashion designer Betsey Johnson.
 There are three style collections with materials for contestants to use.
 For winning the mini-challenge, Suzie Toot gets to choose first, then decide which contestant can choose next.
 The contestants continue to self-select collections in this manner.

 The contestants gather materials from the collections and begin designing outfits.
 Many contestants proceed with confidence, but Lexi Love struggles to find inspiration.
 Sam Star offers support to her.
 RuPaul greets the contestants in the Werk Room and introduces Johnson; the two meet with contestants in groups by collection and offer feedback.
 During final preparations for the runway show, the contestants ask Kori King and Lydia B Kollins about their relationship.

 On the main stage, RuPaul welcomes fellow panelists Michelle Visage and Carson Kressley, as well as guest judge Johnson.
 The contestants showcase their designs in a runway show with three categories based on the style collections.
 RuPaul dismisses the safe contestants, who exit the stage.
 The judges deliver their critiques to the top and bottom contestants, then deliberate without the contestants present.

 The contestants return and RuPaul shares the results.
 Jewels Sparkles is deemed the challenge winner, earning her a cash tip prize of $5,000.
 Kori King and Lydia B Kollins place in the bottom two and face off in a lip-sync contest to "Kiss Me Deadly" (1988) by American musician Lita Ford, during which they share a kiss.
 Lydia B Kollins wins the lip-sync and Kori King is eliminated from the competition.
 She returns to the Werk Room to leave a message for the remaining contestants.